oval-group/mlogger/README.md

     acc.log()  # automatically sends 96.0 to visdom server on window with title 'Accuracy'
     ```
     * TODO
-    * Performance: you can manually choose when to update the `visdom` plots.
+    * Performance: you can manually choose when to update the `tensorboard` plots.
 This permits to batch the data being sent and yields considerable speedups when logging thousands or more points per second.

 * Save all output printed in the console to a text file